 By David Hart, Gun Digest

-To catch up with that trend, Ruger assigned three engineers experienced in the firearms industry the task of designing a totally new rifle with a handful of simple ingredients: accuracy, reliability, a good trigger, a smooth bolt, a stylish appearance and an affordable price.
+To catch up to the trend, Ruger assigned three engineers experienced in the firearms industry the task of designing a totally new rifle with a few simple ingredients: accuracy, reliability, a good trigger, a smooth bolt, a stylish appearance and an affordable price.

 The American isn’t just another production gun that fills a price niche.
 This rifle is a solid, comfortable shooter.
 Combining a trigger adjustable from 3 to 5 pounds of pull with Ruger’s own free-floating barrel design, the American is dead-on accurate with MOA groups.